typelevel/cats/CONTRIBUTING.md

 which appears in the documentation, this ensures us that our examples should always compile, and our documentation has a better chance of staying up-to-date.

-### Publishing the site to github.

-The `git.remoteRepo` variable in `docs/build.sbt` controls which repository you will push to.
-Ensure that this variable points to a repo you wish to push to, and that it is one for which you have push access, then run `sbt ghpagesPushSite`

 ### Write examples